Last Updated on July 4, 2023

 You may also consider purchasing technology that mimics the presence of a dog.
 Much like the automatic timers for the lights, this technology is triggered whenever it senses someone’s presence.
 It automatically activates the bark of a dog.
 This is often enough to discourage the burglar.

-Fake or real surveillance camera
+Fake surveillance camera

 Another popular form of security is surveillance cameras.
 These can be set up outside of your RV to ensure that the passerby understands that your vehicle is being monitored.
 And there are several models from which you can choose.
 Motion detector cameras enable the systems whenever it senses that someone is actually present.
 There are even some models which will send you texts if they sense that there may be a threat.